hehjunlim/A03/README.md

 Glossary:

 **Branch**
->A tool that allows you to allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
+>A tool that allows you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.

 **Clone**
 >Copying the respitory from Github.com to your local machine.